HI. I’M KRISTA. WELCOME TO 12 MINUTE ATHLETE.

 Krista is living proof of her philosophy that everybody is an athlete.

-Growing up a super-athletic family, Krista played team sports but felt like the athletic gene had skipped her.
-She never attempted a push up until she was in college, when her brother—who called her ‘spaghetti arms’—challenged her to do one.
-As she struggled through that first push up, she realized that she had the potential to become an ‘athletic person’!
+Growing up in a super-athletic family, Krista played team sports but felt like the athletic gene had skipped her.
+She never attempted a push-up until she was in college, when her brother—who called her ‘spaghetti arms’—challenged her to do one.
+As she struggled through that first push-up, she realized that she had the potential to become an ‘athletic person’!

-With a few years, she became certified as a personal trainer and started working long hours in a popular New York City gym.
-She diligently tried all kinds of fitness programs—running, cardio, weight training, sports-specific training and crossfit—ending up overtrained, injured and exhausted, without ever seeing the results she wanted.
-Then she discovered high intensity interval training (HIIT) and bodyweight workouts, and everything changed.
+Within a few years, she became certified as a personal trainer and started working long hours in a popular New York City gym.
+She diligently tried all kinds of fitness programs—running, cardio, weight training, sports-specific training, and CrossFit—ending up overtrained, injured, and exhausted, without ever seeing the results she wanted.
+Then she discovered high-intensity interval training (HIIT) and bodyweight workouts, and everything changed.

-“You can see incredible results from these workouts in a short amount of time, even if you don’t think of yourself as athletic.”
+“You can see incredible results from these workouts in a short amount of time, even if you don’t think of yourself as an athlete.”

-Krista has lived all over the world, including Amsterdam, New York City, and San Francisco.
-She currently resides in Venice Beach, California with her husband, Brian, dog, Rocket, and cat, Fishstick.
+In addition to training the masses, Krista is also an amateur boxer, an aspiring martial artist, and has traveled the world studying the fine art of handstands.
 When she isn’t doing something fitness-related, you can find her reading a good book, going to music festivals, or traveling the world.
 Krista is also a board member of Breaking the Chains Foundation.
+You can find Krista online at 12minuteathlete.com and @12minuteathlete.

 For more of Krista’s story, check out her first book.